CMU-sichengx/mlip-i3-apache-parquet/README.md

 # Harnessing the Power of Apache Parquet: Revolutionizing Data Storage for Movie Streaming Giants
+* Code can be found at: https://github.com/CMU-sichengx/mlip-i3-apache-parquet

+---

 In the era of big data, organizations across industries are constantly seeking efficient ways to store, process, and analyze vast amounts of information.
 The movie streaming sector, with its ever-expanding libraries and intricate viewer data, faces unique challenges in managing data efficiently.
 This is where Apache Parquet steps in—a columnar storage file format optimized for use with data analysis tools.
 This blog post delves into the problems addressed by Apache Parquet, its utility in a production machine learning system within a movie streaming scenario, and a balanced view of its strengths and limitations.
 To bring our discussion to life, we'll explore practical Python examples, including benchmarking and file size comparisons.